hablapps/pairstrading/PostPairsTrading.md

 KDB+/Q stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
 In this article, we embark on an insightful exploration of Pairs Trading and its implementation in Q, offering a comprehensive guide to one of the most popular strategies in the trading world.

-Our objective is to **provide a deep understanding of the intricacies of pair trading**, bridging the gap between theory and practice.
-Through a blend of theoretical insights and practical examples, we aim to equip you with the knowledge and skills necessary to navigate every aspect of this financial modelling strategy.
+Our objective is to **provide an easy to understand explanation about some of the intricacies of pair trading**, bridging the gap between theory and practice.

 We'll proceed methodically, ensuring each question leads to a comprehensive answer.
 To start, we'll contextualize our current situation by addressing key questions such as **"What do we know about the market and how can we benefit from it?"**.
 This will lay the foundation for constructing a real-time simulated environment on Pairs Trading that will exemplify everything we have explained thus far.